What Is a Rug Pull In Cryptocurrency?

 In the context of rug pulls, you may come across these two terms: hard pulls and soft pulls.
 Here is what they mean:

 1. Hard Pulls: Hard rug pulls involve more malicious actions.
-Developers with ill intent may code hidden exploits or backdoors into the smart contract of a cryptocurrency project.
+Developers with ill intent may code hidden exploits or backdoors into a cryptocurrency project's smart contract.

 These backdoors allow the developers to manipulate the token or siphon liquidity (steal crypto) from investors.
-The presence of these exploitative elements is typically intentional from the beginning, indicating fraudulent behaviour.
+These exploitative elements are typically intentional from the beginning, indicating fraudulent behaviour.

 Liquidity stealing, where the developers drain the project’s liquidity pool, is also considered a form of hard pull.
 These actions directly harm investors and are clear instances of fraudulent behaviour.